Wales captain Gareth Bale frustrated by ‘disappointing’ defeat to Denmark

 Wales captain Gareth Bale admitted a sense of frustration at what might have been after they were knocked out of Euro 2020 following a 4-0 defeat by Denmark in Amsterdam.

-Kasper Dolberg struck twice before late goals from Joakim Maehle and Martin Braithwaite capped an excellent display by the Danes.
+Kasper Dolberg struck twice before late goals from Joakim Maehle and Martin Braithwaite capped an excellent display by the Danes at the Johan Cruyff Arena.

 Wales’ misery was compounded by the dismissal of substitute Harry Wilson for felling Maehle in the 90th minute.